Iraqi Kurdistan minister says no link between oil sales and Islamic State

 The ministry issued the statement in response to what it said were misleading reports that suggested some crude exports had originated from Islamic State-held territory.

-U.S. defense officials estimate Islamic State was earning about $47 million per month from oil sales prior to October.
+U.S. defence officials estimate Islamic State was earning about $47 million per month from oil sales prior to October.

-The State Department said it estimated production from Islamic State-held oilfields is around 40,000 barrels per day (bpd).
+The State Department estimates production from Islamic State-held oilfields is around 40,000 barrels per day (bpd).

 Kurdistan began bypassing Baghdad and exporting oil directly in 2014 following a dispute with the federal government about its share of the budget.
 It is currently exporting more than 500,000 barrels per day (bpd) of oil.